Re0mar/Algorithms_Practical_1/Practical 1.md

 In the event that this happens the algorithm instead returns a minus one to signal this failure.

 ##### 1.4 Optimizations
-- During initialization we keep 2 lists, one for each kind of loop
-  - Ensures that type 2 loop doesn't touch type 0 or 1 and inverse
-  - Reduces runtime from O(2*roads) to O(roads)
-- Checking double roads first optimises efficiency but is needed anyway for correctness

 While the cornerstone of this algorithm relies on keeping a number of disjoint sets equal to the types of road users, a process that is by design already pretty optimized due to how relatively simple this data structure makes it to check if using a road has a benefit,